Nolte: School and Church Closings, Anti-Police Movement Blow up U.S. Homicide Rate

 Obviously structure is imperative for young people, which is something schooling offers.
 As far as the Church, this is something especially vital in black and Hispanic communities, a place for troubled youth to go.
 Many churches also offer after-school activities, not to mention moral guidance.

-“Everything that society does that might shape public safety was turned upside-down during the pandemic,” Mr. Ludwig told the Journal, and this of course includes un unprecedented and dishonest crusade by Democrats and the corporate media to delegitimize and defund the police.
+“Everything that society does that might shape public safety was turned upside-down during the pandemic,” Mr. Ludwig told the Journal, and this of course includes an unprecedented and dishonest crusade by Democrats and the corporate media to delegitimize and defund the police.

 The good news is that burglaries and rapes are down, but that’s only because people are staying home.
 There are fewer potential victims out there.